albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 - [Which Loads Faster](http://whichloadsfaster.com/)
 - [Pingdom Full Page Tester](http://tools.pingdom.com/fpt/)

-For each tool, I used three different pages: the homepage, a post with one picture, and a post with no pictures.
+For each tool, I tested three different pages: the homepage, a post with one picture, and a post with no pictures.
 I always tested the most direct domain name possible, i.e. instead of *blog.alexbrowne.info* I used *d1koatif4i39jr.cloudfront.net*.
 [All of the data from these benchmarks](https://docs.google.com/spreadsheet/ccc?key=0AsmDpu3Djd_vdFdzNmhoelRCcjFtZlFWYWpoQUZNRHc)